scarfacedeb/tiff/README.md

 ### Credits
 Thanks to my friends Michael Choi and Riobard Zhan for offering generous advice.

+Thanks to Mark Brown (@markbrown4) for the font aligning code.

 ### Feedback

 You can reach me on Twitter [@yemutex](https://twitter.com/yemutex).